Cat-Lord/react-examples/testing-react/README.md

 4. Create tested component with supplied mock.
 5. Execute necessary tests.

+## Handling expected errors
+Libraries like React's `Test Renderer` provide us with an ability to get elements in the rendered tree using the `findBy...` functions.
+The pitfall here is that when the Test Renderer doesn't find the element we're looking for it throws an error.
+If not handled, our tests will fail even when we're expecting it with Jest:
+`expect(root.findByType(Label)).toBeNull()`

+The proper way to handle it is to provide a callback into the expect function and that solves the problem:
+`expect(() => root.findByType(Label)).toThrowError()`

 # Snapshots
 When we execute tests, testing tools can keep track of the results and compare them together.
 These are called snapshots.
 They can be used inline or stored to a file.
 These files should be pushed to source control to create a baseline for tests run on other machines.